pixop/video-compare/README.md

 ## Notes

-1. Audio playback is not supported.
+Audio playback is not supported.

-2. Pre-built Windows 10 64-bit releases are available from this page (simply extract the .zip-archive and run `video-compare.exe` from a command prompt).

 ## Practical tips